Mino260806/miwtool/README.md

 ```commandline
 python main.py --encode_wfeditor /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for wf encoding-decoding\encode_wfeditor.bat" (you must create the output directory and edit script parameter(-ce little parameter only needed for Redmi Watch 2 China and POCO Watch) and drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "scripts for encoding-decoding\encode_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script, (-ce little parameter in script only needed for Redmi Watch 2 China and POCO Watch))

 ### Compiling to unpacked file
 ```commandline
 python main.py --decode_wfeditor /path/to/input --output /path/to/output
 ```
-Or use the script example: "scripts for wf encoding-decoding\decode_wfeditor.bat" (you must create the output directory and edit script parameter and drag and drop the source file/folder to the bat file of the script)
+Or use the script example: "scripts for encoding-decoding\decode_wfeditor.bat" (you must drag and drop the source file/folder to the bat file of the script)

 where `path/to/input` refers to the folder which contains the exported "watchface.json" and the images